Master Class: Scene Study

 Remy Bumppo returns with its extremely popular scene study class designed for the working professional actor.
 This class provides the opportunity to work with eight professional Chicago directors on a variety of materials – each week the director will choose scenes and/or monologues for each student in the class.
 Over the course of the class, every student will experience multiple in-depth approaches to scene work.

-Christina Casano (she/her) is a theatre director based in Chicago.
+Christina Casano is a theatre artist based in Chicago.
 Her training includes a BA in Theatre from Miami University, Victory Gardens Theater’s Director’s Inclusion Initiative, and the Shakespeare Theatre of New Jersey’s Summer Professional Training Program.
-Selected directing credits: I Build Giants and Poison (The Plagiarists), A Midsummer Night’s Dream (Stone Soup Shakespeare), Blood of My Mother’s (workshop reading, Wayward Sisters), Deep Shadows (audio drama, Eclectic Full Contact Theatre), Anne Frank, Sleepy Hollow (GreatWorks), Fame Heaux (staged reading, Lanford Wilson New American Play Festival), Festival of Unfinished Works (Bramble Theatre), The Living Newspaper Festival (Jackalope Theatre), Fighting Words Festival (Babes With Blades).
+Selected directing credits: I Build Giants and Poison (The Plagiarists), A Midsummer Night’s Dream (Stone Soup Shakespeare), How To Murder… (workshop, Bramble Theatre), Blood of My Mother’s (workshop, Wayward Sisters), Plaid As Hell (workshop and full production, Babes With Blades), Deep Shadows (audio drama, Eclectic Full Contact Theatre), Fame Heaux (staged reading, Lanford Wilson New American Play Festival), The Living Newspaper Festival (Jackalope Theatre), Fighting Words Festival (Babes With Blades).
 Other favorite projects: Some Like It Red and The Epic of Gilgamesh, etc. (The Plagiarists), How To Defend Yourself (Victory Gardens), Bury Me (Dandelion Theatre), The Light Fantastic (Jackalope Theatre).
-Upcoming: How To Murder… (workshop, Bramble Theatre, Oct.
-2022) and Plaid As Hell (Babes With Blades, Nov.
-2022).
-She is the Artistic Director of The Plagiarists and the Creative Producer at Remy Bumppo. www.cmrcasano.com
+She is the Creative Producer at Remy Bumppo and the Artistic Director of The Plagiarists. www.cmrcasano.com

 3759 N. Ravenswood Avenue